Tanbar Station

 In 2002 Tanbar was having a poor season and was stocked with 5,000 head of cattle, down from the 24,000 head it was able to carry.

 Western Grazing acquired Tanbar, from the Stanbroke Pastoral Company, in 2004 at the same time as Rocklands Station found further to the north-west along the Northern Territory border.

-Currently still owned by the Western Grazing Company the property occupies an area of 8300 km2 and is managed by Dustin and Luisa Tuite.
+Currently owned by Paraway Pastoral Company the property occupies an area of 8300 km2 and is managed by Trent and Heidi Millership.